 Benefits of Focusing on Student Strengths

-Strength-based instruction and learning can also benefit teachers, students, parents/guardians, and the community.
-Focusing on student strengths and growth is motivating for students.
+Strength-based instruction and learning benefits teachers, students, parents/guardians, and the community.
+Focusing on student strengths is motivating for students.
 It can also help them develop a growth mindset, where they see themselves as having the ability to grow and improve across all areas, rather than seeing their skills and abilities as fixed traits.
 It is also essential for students' sense of self-efficacy to help them become aware of their strengths and the areas within the school they are good at and enjoy.

-Sometimes highlighting strengths can help students understand the areas where more growth is possible.
-For example, if a student excels in athletics, drawing a comparison between applying the same focus they utilize when competing in a sport to an academic area of need can help the student to finish a school project or progress to an educational milestone.
+Highlighting strengths can help students understand the areas where more growth is possible.
+For example, if a student excels in athletics, drawing a comparison between applying the same focus they utilize when competing in a sport to an academic area of need can help the student to finish a school project or progress toward an educational milestone.

-Strength-based instruction can also motivate teachers by bringing their attention to things their students are good at and where they have made growth.
+Strength-based instruction can also motivate teachers by bringing their attention to things their students are good at and where they have grown.
 This approach can also help teachers become more aware of student strengths and the skills they should focus on more during instruction.
 Understanding students' strengths and areas of need is a vital part of MTSS, where skill-based goals should be the basis of all intervention plans.
-Understanding student strengths can also help educators develop strategies and support plans that will be effective for students.
+Understanding strengths helps educators develop strategies and support plans that will be effective for specific students.
 For example, if a student works well with peers and has strong social skills, a peer-based mentoring program or intervention may be impactful.

-Finally, a focus on student strengths can also help engage parents and family members in student learning.
-It can be overwhelming and discouraging for caregivers to only hear about how their child is struggling and the issues they are experiencing in the classroom.
-Sharing strengths with families also shows that teachers are trying to take a whole-child approach and are not targeting certain students based on demographic characteristics.
-Sharing both strengths and areas of growth with parents can also give them more hope and not feel like they are fighting an uphill battle.
-Families also might feel more motivated to help students at home when they know what their child can achieve.
+It can be overwhelming and discouraging for caregivers to only hear about how their child is struggling in the classroom.
+Sharing strengths with families shows that teachers see their child as a whole person and are not targeting certain students based on demographic characteristics or personality traits.
+Sharing both strengths and areas of growth with parents can give them hope and help with motivation to engage with their student’s education and hold high expectations for the future.

 There are several ways that educators can embed a strengths-based approach into their existing MTSS framework and practices.
 An excellent place to start is during MTSS grade-level meetings, where teachers often review student data and make decisions about plans and next steps.

 Another shift in language should be the way that MTSS tier levels are discussed and described.
-Within MTSS, three tiers define the support levels needed for each student and do not define the students themselves.
-For example, instead of saying "Tommy is Tier 2 for reading," say "Tommy requires Tier 2 level of support to be successful."
-This shift is essential, and all stakeholders should be aware during meetings, written/required forms, emails, documentation, and all other forms of communication.
+Within MTSS, tiers define the level of support needed in a specific area and do not define the students themselves.
+For example, instead of saying, "Tommy is a Tier 2 kid," say, "Tommy needs Tier 2 support in reading to be successful."
+This shift in approach should be reflected during meetings, in written/required forms, emails, documentation, and all other forms of communication.

-It is essential to be aware that many deficit-focused assessments/measures may lead to biased reporting, as they are based upon student demographic characteristics, such as race, ethnicity, and special education status.
-Social-emotional assessments that highlight student strengths, such as the DESSA, can help protect against some of these biases by bringing teachers' attention towards strengths and skills rather than problems and deficits.
+Many deficit-focused assessments/measures may lead to biased reporting, as they are based upon student demographic characteristics, such as race, ethnicity, and special education status.
+Social-emotional assessments that highlight student strengths, such as the DESSA, can help protect against some of these biases by bringing teachers' attention towards strengths.
 In addition, using academic and social-emotional assessments that measure multiple areas and subdomains can help teachers identify skills that students may be doing well in, even if their overall scores signal a need for support.

-Finally, SMART goal setting is one of the most important and most challenging components of the problem-solving approach in MTSS.
-SMART goals for students receiving Tier 2 and 3 levels of support should always be strength-based and articulate the specific skill or behavior that will be the focus within the intervention plan.
+SMART goals for students receiving Tier 2 and 3 levels of support should always be strengths-based and articulate the specific skill or behavior that will be the focus within the intervention plan.